-The A’s were essentially the same club that had won the Series in ’72 – led by third baseman Sal Bando, shortstop Bert Campaneris, first baseman Gene Tenace, left fielder Joe Rudi, center fielder Billy North, and slugging right fielder Reggie Jackson, the superstar who had a tenuous relationship with the Oakland brass as well as many of his teammates.
+The A’s were essentially the same club that had won the Series in ’72 – led by third baseman Sal Bando, shortstop Bert Campaneris, first baseman Gene Tenace, left fielder Joe Rudi, and slugging right fielder Reggie Jackson, the superstar who had a tenuous relationship with the Oakland brass as well as many of his teammates.
 The A’s were deep in pitching with 20-game winners Catfish Hunter, Ken Holtzman, and Vida Blue.
-Rollie Fingers, he of the handlebar mustache, was their bullpen go-to guy.
+Rollie Fingers, he of the handlebar mustache, was their bullpen stopper.
 The A’s were overwhelmingly favored to defeat the Mets and repeat as champs.

 But earlier in the Series it looked as if the A’s would defeat themselves by implosion.
-After second baseman Mike Andrews (known for his glove work) made two costly errors in extra innings in Game Two that led to a New York victory, Oakland owner Charley Finley sprung into action.
-Furious t the miscues by his second baseman, Finley announced that Andrews was “injured” and was being placed on the disabled list.
-MLB Commissioner Bowie Kuhn – and everyone else – saw through the ruse and ordered Andrews re-instated for Game Three.
+After second baseman Mike Andrews made two costly errors in extra innings in Game Two that led to a New York victory, Oakland owner Charley Finley sprung into action.
+Furious at the miscues by his second baseman, Finley announced that Andrews was “injured” and was being placed on the disabled list.
+Commissioner Bowie Kuhn saw through the ruse and ordered Andrews reinstated for Game Three.
 Finley was furious and the incident was one more in a long line of squabbles that he had with the commish.

 The two teams split the first six games and Game Seven was schedule for a Sunday afternoon in Oakland.
 Matlack was on the mound for Yogi Berra’s Mets, while Holtzman toed the rubber for the A’s.
 It was the third matchup between the two in the Series, each having one once.
 In this game, Holtzman proved to be more clutch.
 Not only did he hurl six innings of one-run ball, he also doubled to start the scoring.
 That came in the third when Holtzman’s unlikely hit (the designated hitter had been used all season so he hadn’t batted once in ’73 before the Series) was followed by a home run from Campaneris.
 Three batters later, Reggie hit a mammoth two-run blast to deep center to make it 4-0.
 The A’s bullpen finished off the Mets for the 5-2 victory and Oakland’s second straight title and Jackson was named Series MVP.

 But even as the champagne was being uncorked in the clubhouse, the A’s were falling apart.
 Manager Dick Williams, fed up with the antics of his owner, had made up his mind that he would not be coming back in 1974.
 But the next October, with a new manager, the Mustache Gang would be right back in the same place, playing and winning another Fall Classic.
-They were dysfunctional, but as they proved in Game Seven of the ’73 Series, they could overcome drama and win crucial baseball games.
+They were dysfunctional, but as they proved in Game Seven of the ’73 Series, the Swingin’ A’s could overcome drama to become champions.